Best of the 2019 women's NCAA soccer tourney

 Stanford averaged 3.79 goals per game in the regular season.
-The Cardinal almost quadrupled that Friday night in a historic first-round game in the 2019 women's NCAA soccer tournament.
+The Cardinal almost quadrupled that Friday night when they routed Prairie View A&M 15-0.

-Catarina Macario, the reigning Hermann Trophy winner, recorded four goals and four assists, while two other Cardinal players had hat tricks as Stanford routed Prairie View A&M 15-0, setting a record for most goals in an NCAA tournament game.

 Sophia Smith scored two of her three goals within the first 15:04, and Bianca Caetano-Ferrara scored all three of her goals over the final 25 minutes.
 Stanford's goals-per-game average went up to 4.35 following Friday's performance.